bhavya2-testing/linux-server-build-lab/notes/commands-used.md

 - PV creation - Used pvcreate with loop device name to create and pvs to verify it have been created
 - VG creation - Used vgcreate with volume group name  and vgs to verify it have been created
 - LV creation - Used lvcreate with logical voume name and lvs to verify it have been created
-- Filesystem creation -
+- Filesystem creation - Used lsblk -f to verify the filesystem creation
-- Mount status -
+- Mount status - Used df -h command
-- Disk availability - df-h  to verify
+- Disk availability - Used df -h command

 ---